 Space based technologies are already being used in healthcare, including to enable more rapid delivery of medicines, speed up diagnoses and monitor patients who may need additional care and support.

-Sun4Health is an innovative app, backed by the UK Space Agency and European Space Agency, that monitors solar radiation at ground level using satellite data based on the patented HappySun® technology, validated in collaboration with Public Health England.
+Sun4Health is an innovative app, backed by the UK Space Agency and European Space Agency, that monitors solar radiation at ground level using satellite data based on the patented HappySun® technology.

 By providing live personalised recommendations about the time to be spent under the sun throughout the day, it informs users how to get adequate sun exposure for getting enough Vitamin D in a controlled safe way, anywhere and anytime.
 It’s aimed to encourage regular healthy solar exposures and to reduce the risk of sunburn.